-"Certain financial creditors have submitted claim forms." coverina outstanding dues amounting INR 16,712,547,966 of Orissa Slurry Pipeline Infrastructure Limited (OSPIL).
+"Certain financial creditors have submitted claim forms covering outstanding INR dues amounting to.
+16,712,547,966 of Orissa Slurry Pipeline Infrastructure Limited (OSPIL).
 Until the interim injunction granted by the Kolkata High Court is vacated and a final judgement is rendered confirming the terms of the Deed of Cancellation executed between ESIL and OSPIL, the reversal of the business transfer is not effective.
-As on the insolvency commencement date (ICD) to the extent lenders have submitted their Form Cs in relation to OSPIL. in the insolvency of ESIL; such claims totalling INR.
-16,712,547,966 are not classified as 'amount admitted, 'amount rejected' or 'amount - verification ongoing' until the interim injunction granted by the Kolkata High Court is vacated and a final judgement is rendered.
+As on the insolvency commencement date (ICD) to the extent lenders have submitted their Form Cs in relation to OSPIL.
+In the insolvency of ESIL; such claims totalling INR 16,712,547,966 are not classified as 'amount admitted, 'amount rejected' or 'amount - verification ongoing' until the interim injunction granted by the Kolkata High Court is vacated and a final judgement is rendered.
 The claims listed under this note are as below:"